mrjoker05/mrjoker05.github.io/index.md

 You can find link to my writeups below.
 And ofcourse like (almost) everyone has a github page I do too.
-It highlights my work(most of it is just the stuff I make in my free time) If you like, you can contribute to it too.
+It highlights my work(most of it is just the stuff I make in my free time) If you like, you can contribute to it too.<br/>

 ## ~/Rep0s
 <details>